EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 ### celestial.SolarSys.suncoo1

 Low-accuracy coordinates of the Sun (1950-2050 range) Package: celestial.SolarSys Description: Calculate the Sun equatorial coordinates using low accuracy formaulae for the range 1950 to 2050.
+Accuracy : 0.01 deg. in long, 0.1m in Equation of Time